krksgbr/driver/Readme.md

 For local development you may use `dep` to install go dependencies: `cd src/dividat-driver && dep ensure`.

 New Go dependencies can be added with `dep` (e.g. `dep ensure -add github.com/something/supercool`).
-The specification of dependencies needs to be recreated for Nix.
-This can be done with the command `make nix/deps.nix`.
+The Nix specification of dependencies will recreated on subsequent builds (i.e. running `make`).
 Check in the updated `Gopkg.toml`, `Gopkg.lock` and `nix/deps.nix` files.

 ### Releasing